 Use tongs to place the salmon filets in heated oil.
 Cover the pan and fry the fish for 5–10 minutes on each side, or until the internal temperature reaches 145 degrees Fahrenheit.

-Serve over massaged kale and top with creamy avocado cilantro lime dressing, or a dressing of your choice.
+Serve over massaged kale (remove stems, chop it up and hand-massage with some olive oil) or sautéed spinach, brown rice or next to sweet potato fries.
+Optionally top with creamy avocado cilantro lime dressing, a dressing of your choice or just with some squeezed lemon.
+Enjoy!Print

 - 2 tablespoons avocado oil